tobya/DocTo/pages/all/HelpLog.txt.md

   -V  Show Versions.
 DocTo and Word/Excel/Powerpoint

 Long Parameters:

   --BookmarkSource
-      PDF conversions can take their bookmarks from WordBookmarks, WordHeadings (default) or None --PDF-OpenAfterExport
+      PDF conversions can take their bookmarks from WordBookmarks, WordHeadings (default) or None --DoNotOverwrite
+  --no-overwrite
+      Existing files are overridden by default, if you do not wish a file to be over written use this option.
+  --no-subdirs Only convert specified directory.
+Do not recurse sub directories --ExportMarkup Value for wdExportItem - default wdExportDocumentContent.
+      use    wdExportDocumentWithMarkup to export all word comments with pdf --PDF-OpenAfterExport
       If you wish for a converted PDF to be opened after creation.
 No value req.
   --PDF-FromPage